 - Hourly / - BiWeekly /

 An Assessor Manager, Real Property is the managerial level of work performing real property assessments for tax assessment purposes.
-Employees in this classification supervise Assessor Supervisors, Real Property or manage a team of Commercial and Industrial Assessors.
+Employees in this classification supervise Assessor Supervisors, Real Property or manage a team of Assessors, Commercial and Industrial.

-Employees receive managerial supervision from an Assessments Assistant Supervisor or Supervisor of Assessments.
+Employees in this classification receive managerial supervision from an Assessments Assistant Supervisor or Supervisor of Assessments.
 The work may require travel throughout Maryland.

-Assessor Supervisor, Real Property and Assessor Manager, Real Property are differentiated on the basis of the scope of supervisory responsibility.
-Assessor Supervisor, Real Property is a first-line supervisor of lower-level Assessors.
-Assessor Manager, Real Property manages the work of lower-level Assessors through the direct supervision of Assessor Supervisors, Real Property and Commercial and Industrial Assessors.
+The Assessor Manager, Real Property and the Assessor Supervisor, Real Property are differentiated on the basis of the scope of supervisory responsibility.
+The Assessor Manager, Real Property manages the work of lower-level Assessors through the direct supervision of Assessor Supervisors, Real Property and Assessors, Commercial and Industrial while the Assessor Supervisor, Real Property has supervisory responsibility for lower-level Assessors, Real Property.

 Supervises the work of a group of Assessors performing real property appraisals for tax assessment purposes;